Fliegerführer Irak: Initial composition

 Junck was accompanied to Iraq by Major Axel von Blomberg.
-Von Blomberg's task was to head a reconnaissance group preceding the unit and to integrate Fliegerführer Irak with Iraqi forces in operations against the British.
+Von Blomberg's task was to head a reconnaissance group preceding the unit and to integrate Fliegerführer Irak with Iraqi forces in operations against the British army.

 Arrival

 Dr. Grobba and his mission reached Aleppo in Syria on 9 May, accompanied by two Messerschmitt Bf 110s.
 They reached Baghdad on 11 May.

-On the 13th of May, the bulk of Junck's force arrived in Mosul.
+On 13 May, the bulk of Junck's force arrived in Mosul.
 The flight had taken the aircraft some 36 hours and covered 1200 miles.
 Over the following days, Junck's aircraft became increasingly frequent visitors to Baghdad.

-Junck's transport aircraft began to stage through Aleppo to Mosul on the 14th of May.
+Junck's transport aircraft began to stage through Aleppo to Mosul on 14 May.
 On this date, a further three Messerschmitt Bf 110s and three Heinkel He 111s arrived in Mosul.
 Due to damaged rear wheels, two over-loaded Heinkel He 111s were left in Palmyra in central Syria.
-British fighters illegally entered Vichy French air-space and strafed the disabled Heinkels.
+Royal Air Force fighters entered Vichy French airspace and strafed the disabled Heinkels.

-On the 15th of May, Junck arrived in Mosul with a further nine aircraft.
+On 15 May, Junck arrived in Mosul with a further nine aircraft.
 By the end of the day, he had assembled a force comprising 12 Messerschmitt Bf 110s, 5 Heinkel He 111s, a communications flight with light aircraft, a section of anti-aircraft guns, and 3 Junkers Ju 52s.